Professor Can Bayram

 Link Foundation Energy Fellowship

-(awarded annually to three in USA and Canada by the Link Foundation)
+Awarded annually to three in the U.S. and Canada by the Link Foundation

 WORLD-WIDE RECOGNITION